 Safety Statistics Put Things Into Perspective.

 There are new stories daily about violence in the USA.
-A CNN story on Jan.
-8, 2014 was about road rage - how a man was shot and killed in PA while phoning 911.
+There was a CNN story on Jan.
+8, 2014 about road rage - how a man was shot and killed in PA while phoning 911.
 Earlier in the day a similar incident occurred where shots were fired but no one was injured.
 In the comments section, at least a dozen people had had road rage experience.
 Type "road rage" in their search box and you get page after page of reports.
 So don't talk about how safe the USA is.

 I am not going to spend time repeating myself with "updates."
 Mexico is safe and Jan.
 2014 is the last entry I am going to make on this web page.
 Some of the stats on this page are old.
 They don't make it any less valuable because naysayers repeat the same tired old stories today as twenty years ago.